-Fra diavolo sauce, with its tomato tang and spicy bite, is killer with pasta.
+Fra diavolo sauce, with its tomato tang, spicy bite, and fresh basil twist is killer with pasta.
 It’s a perfect base for many popular fra diavolo pasta meals (like chicken, seafood, or shrimp fra diavolo).
 But don’t pigeonhole this spicy sauce to only pasta.
 It’s a great dipping sauce as well with bread sticks, mozzarella sticks, and fresh vegetables.
+Or try it with eggs to add a total spicy kick to your breakfast.

-Crushed red pepper is the heat source, so adapt the spiciness to your tolerance level.
+Crushed red pepper is the heat source in this fra diavolo sauce recipe, so adapt the spiciness to your tolerance level.
 A tablespoon is a good starting point, but if you opt for a “saucier” sauce by adding tomato puree (totally optional), consider adding a second tablespoon to keep the heat equal.

 - 1 can crushed tomatoes 28 ounce can